Asian shares advance following encouraging US jobs report | New Country 923

 GEOPOLITICS: An agreement that allows talks to continue to the next stage for the United Kingdom to leave the European Union has reassured investors investors hoping for a smooth exit that does not disrupt global trade.
 Another potential source of worry for investors dissipated after Congress passed a spending bill that prevented a government shutdown.
 It keeps the U.S. government running only until Dec.
 22, though, when another deadline looms.

 BITCOIN: The first-ever bitcoin future jumped as the increasingly popular virtual currency made its debut on the Chicago Board Options Exchange.
 The futures contract that expires in January surged more than $3,000 to $18,010 four hours after trading launched on the Chicago Board Options Exchange.
+The contract was trading at $17,820.00 as of 0500 GMT.
 The price of an actual bitcoin has soared since beginning the year below $1,000.
-As of 0400 GMT it was at $16,353.67 on the private exchange Coindesk.
+As of 0500 GMT it was at $16,339.94 on the private exchange Coindesk.